 Homeschooling in Jeddah

-Homeschooling is not generally recognised in Saudi Arabia and expats living in Jeddah may struggle to find resources.
-However, it is not illegal and so numerous expats do follow this option, even if just temporarily until they manage to secure a place for their child at an international school.
+Homeschooling is not generally recognised in Saudi Arabia, and expats living in Jeddah may struggle to find resources.
+However, it is not illegal and so numerous expats follow this option, even if just temporarily until they manage to secure a place for their child at an international school.